-First, $C(t)$ is constructed from lagged values of $X$ and $Y$, ensuring temporal ordering.
-Second, whitening by $S_{VV}(t)$ removes contemporaneous and autoregressive structure in $Y$, isolating predictive content attributable to $X$.
-Third, under standard linear prediction assumptions, $C(t)=0$ if and only if past values of $X$ provide no linear predictive improvement for $Y$ given its own past.
+The operator $C(t)$ captures directional predictive structure rather than mere contemporaneous dependence for three reasons.
+First, $C(t)$ is constructed from lagged values of $X$ and $Y$, ensuring temporal ordering consistent with the admissible deformation framework.
+Second, whitening by $S_{VV}(t)$ removes second-order structure internal to $Y$, so that the resulting operator reflects predictive content attributable to $X$ relative to the target's own past.
+Third, under standard linear prediction assumptions, $C_\tau(t)=0$ for all $\tau\in\mathcal{T}$ if and only if past values of $X$ provide no linear predictive improvement for $Y$ given its own history within $W_t$.

-Formally, when $C(t)=0$, all linear Granger-type causal effects from $X$ to $Y$ vanish within $W_t$.
-Conversely, $C(t)\neq0$ implies the existence of at least one direction in the target lag space along which past $X$ contributes predictive information.
-Precise statements and proofs are provided in Appendix~\ref{app:operator_theory}.
+Consequently, $C(t)=0$ implies absence of directional predictive content across all admissible lags, while $C(t)\neq0$ indicates the presence of at least one direction in the target lag space along which past $X$ contributes predictive information.
+Precise equivalence statements and proofs are provided in Supplement~\ref{app:operator_theory}.